 We regularly host gin tasting events where our gin club members can claim their free gin liqueur.
 Be sure to sign up to our newsletter to keep up to date with our upcoming events, and check out our events page.

-We have worked our way through 101 handpicked craft Gins on the bar and some of these are still available for you to try.
+We have worked our way through 101 handpicked craft Gins and some of these are still available for you to try.

 Improve your Craft Gin knowledge, learn about the history of Gin, impress your friends and spread the word about Craft Gin!